Share your story using:

-While migraine does not yet have a cure, medicine has recently made great progress in treatment.
-These treatments can help relieve migraine symptoms, stop attacks, prevent them, or do both.
+While migraine does not yet have a cure, treatments can help relieve migraine symptoms, stop attacks, prevent them, or do both.

 Actual Nurtec ODT Patients